 Map location and topography view of Seamount X and Forecast.

-Map showing the location and topography of Seamount X and Forecast.
-The bathymetry data are a combination of EM300 bathymetry collected on the SRoF'04 expedition, and SeaBeam bathymetry collected on this expedition, just prior to diving on Forecast.
-The contour interval is 200 meters.
-Grid cell size is 50 meters.
+This map shows the location and topography of Seamount X and Forecast.
+The bathymetry data are a combination of EM300 bathymetry collected on the Submarine Ring of Fire 2004 expedition, and SeaBeam bathymetry collected on this expedition, just prior to diving on Forecast.
+The contour interval is 200 m; the grid cell size is 50 m.
 Click image for larger view and image credit.

 Panorama view from the bridge of the R/V Melville.

-Panorama view from the bridge of the R/V Melville.
-Captain Chris Curl, at the helm, skillfully commands the ship and all operations aboard the R/V Melville.
-Here he is assisted by Alejo Alejo (3rd mate) and Cletus Finnel (AB). camera icon Click image for larger view QTVR
+A view from the bridge of the research vessel (R/V) Melville.
+Captain Chris Curl, at the helm, skillfully commands the ship and all operations. camera icon Click image for larger panorama view QTVR

 Our First Dives Exploring Seamounts Near Guam